roboticvedant/ROS2_turtlesim_PID_demo/README.md

 # ROS 2 Turtlesim PID Controller

 This ROS 2 Python node controls a turtle in the `turtlesim` simulator to drive it to a desired position using a PID controller.
-Currently, only the proportional constants (P) are utilized for both distance and heading error.
+Currently, PID constants are utilized for both distance and heading error.

 ## Features